Top

 How do we identify users

 Whatfix uses a combination of cookies set in the browser and the user API to identify a user.
-We first try to use user information if it’s present.
-For events where user information is not available, we rely on the value of the unique cookie set in the event.
+It first attempts to use user information if present.
+For events where user information is unavailable, Whatfix relies on the value of the unique cookie set in the event.

 Example

-Consider that there's a single person using multiple devices, with user information set on most of them.
+Consider a single person using multiple devices, with user information set on most of them.

 Device Is User information present?
 Unique Cookie Value User information resolved